briandipalma/flux-for-components/README.md

 #### Distinguishing data for component instances

 With singletons each instance of your component must generate a unique ID and pass that around as a namespace for its data and actions.
-As all view components store their data in the same store they need to be able to segregate their data from other view components.
-You wouldn't want a chat message inputted in one chat input being added to every single chat window.
+As all view components keep their data in the same store they need to be able to segregate their data from other view components.
+You wouldn't want a chat message inputted in one chat box being added to every chat window.
 This results in some boilerplate code; code that passes around IDs and filters data based on these IDs.

 {% highlight javascript %}